-We meet at least monthly as a whole board and also in subcommittees working on organizational issues, fund-raising, and building management.
-Below are brief profiles of our board members, all of whom feel honored to serve as members of the board.
+The Board of Director’s members are all volunteers and members of the Resident Sanghas.
+We meet monthly and serve on several subcommittees, along with other volunteers, working on organizational issues, fund-raising, and building management.
+Below are brief profiles of our members, all of whom feel honored to serve as members of the board.
 Currently our officers are Susan Orr President, Julia Mullen Vice President, Kenny Bender Secretary, and John Penfield Treasurer.

-John Penfield is a student of Tenshin Reb Anderson of San Francisco Zen Center and is affiliated locally with Valley Streams Zen Sangha.
+John is a student of Tenshin Reb Anderson of San Francisco Zen Center and is affiliated locally with Valley Streams Zen Sangha.
 He is an attorney and recently retired from a career with the Franchise Tax Board of California.
 John is the current Treasurer and serves on the Dharma Center’s Executive & Finance Committees.

 Barbara has been a practitioner in the Insight/Theravadan tradition since 2004.
-She completed the Spirit Rock Dedicated Practitioners Program, the Spirit Rock Heavenly Messengers Program, and plans to begin the one year Advanced Practitioners program in April 2016.
+She completed the Spirit Rock Dedicated Practitioners Program, the Spirit Rock Heavenly Messengers Program, and plans to began the one year Advanced Practitioners program in April 2016.
 She also serves on the Board of Sacramento Insight Meditation and is their Secretary.
 Barbara is interested in the development of sangha in Sacramento, and has watched the development of SDC from its beginning stages.

-Bob Jenne practices with Sacramento Insight Meditation and is active with the Climate Sangha.
+Bob practices with Sacramento Insight Meditation and is active with the Climate Sangha.
 He brings his knowledge of construction practices and the law to us at a most opportune time in SDC history.
 He is on the Building committee and is our Building Manager.
 He worked closely with our General Contractor making our newly acquired property ready for full occupancy.

 Linda has been a zen practitioner for many years.
 She has studied and worked at San Francisco Zen Center’s Green Gulch Farm, and was lay ordained there by Reb Anderson.
-Linda has served on the Boards of Sacramento Buddhist Meditation Group and Valley Streams Zen Sangha, and led the process of incorporating and achieving tax-exempt status for the Sacramento Dharma Center.
+She has served on the Boards of Sacramento Buddhist Meditation Group and Valley Streams Zen Sangha, and led the process of incorporating and achieving tax-exempt status for the Sacramento Dharma Center.
 She serves on the Executive and Finance Committees, and is the Office Manager.

-Kenny Bender was introduced to Soto Zen in 1987 while teaching English for a year in Kyoto, Japan.
+Kenny was introduced to Soto Zen in 1987 while teaching English for a year in Kyoto, Japan.
 He took up consistent practice again in 2010 in Sacramento when he discovered Valley Streams Zen Sangha.
 After serving on the Valley Streams Board for two years, he joined our Board as an At-Large Member.
 Currently he serves as Secretary and as a member of the Communications and Dana Committee.
 He has been a supporter of the Sacramento Dharma Center project ever since he first heard about it, and is very glad to see the dream becoming a reality.